m0hamed-alaa/CarND-Traffic-Sign-Classifier-P3/writeup.md

 #### 1. This github repository includes these files :
 * Ipython notebook with code
-* HTML output of the code
+* HTML exported version of the Ipython notebook
-* A writeup report in markdown - you reading it !
+* A writeup report in markdown - you are reading it !
-* signnames.csv file storing traffic sign names
+* `signnames.csv` file storing traffic sign names
+* A directory `test_images` containing new traffic sign images to test the model on
+* A directory `outputs` containing visualizations of different steps in the code

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.